-When an excited state of heavy atom of the large wage packet size makes transition without changing the momentum and emit a photon, they follow the modified energy conservation law.
-If the atoms are in thermodynamic equilibrium of a temperature T, the state of the energy $E$ follows a distribution
+When an excited state of a heavy atom of the large wave packet size makes a transition without changing the momentum and emits a photon, it follows the modified energy conservation law.
+If the atoms are in thermodynamic equilibrium with a temperature T, the state of the energy $E$ follows the distribution

-where $\beta$ is inversely proportional to the temperature, and $N(-\beta E)$ becomes Planck distribution for Bosons and Fermi-Dirac distribution for Fermion.
+where $\beta$ is inversely proportional to the temperature, and $N(-\beta E)$ becomes the Planck distribution for bosons and the Fermi-Dirac distribution for fermions.

-In the situation where the wave packet size of the atoms is much larger than the wave packet size of a photon and the atoms are bound together strongly similar to M\"ossbaur effect, a distribution of the photon receives pseudo-Doppler effect and M\"ossbaur like effect.
-Then the temperature of photons becomes to deviate from that of the atoms.
+In the situation where the wave packet size of the atoms is much larger than the wave packet size of a photon and the atoms are bound together strongly, similar to the M\"{o}ssbauer effect, the photon distribution receives the pseudo-Doppler effect and a M\"{o}ssbauer-like effect.
+Then the temperature of the photons begins to deviate from that of the atoms.